BBO Logo support@bridgebase.com

 Opening bids

 normally show 5 in all seats.
-Opens 1S with 5-5 in spades and clubs.
-1M-2M direct raise is not constructive.
+Opens 1♠ with 5-5 in spades and clubs.
+1M-2M direct raise shows 7-10 points.
 1N response is forcing.
 Jacoby 2NT.
 Splinters.
-Long suit game tries (when hearts is agreed, 3C/3D = long suit game try)

 strong, artificial.
 22+ HCP